ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-create-app.md

 2. Configure a connection by using the Fabric SDK gateway and enable [service discovery](/docs/hlf-support?topic=hlf-support-glossary#glossary-sd).
 3. Use the connection profile, channel name, smart contract name, and application keys to invoke the smart contract.

-The connection profile that you downloaded from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console can be used to connect to your network by using the Node.js (JavaScript and TypeScript), Java, and Go Fabric SDKs.
+The connection profile that you downloaded from the Fabric Operations Console can be used to connect to your network by using the Node.js (JavaScript and TypeScript), Java, and Go Fabric SDKs.
 {: note}

 The application developer can use two programming models to interact with the network, either the High-Level Programming Model APIs or the Low-Level Fabric SDK APIs.